-Initial THC Recommendations for CHCs packet was issued in 2016 and is explained here.
+Initial THC Recommendations for CHCs packet was issued in 2016.
 The following revised recommendations were shared via the CHC listserv in 2020 to help CHCs resume activity that could be accomplished within social distancing guidelines.
 This revised set of recommendations highlights basic work that CHC chairs can address or delegate to fellow appointees.

 Historical markers are high profile efforts for THC and CHCs.
 So, let’s prioritize improving communication with THC markers staff, marker applicants, and the public.
 Consider the following recommendations.